RubySteps/21-day-challenge/2_adventures/001/jbrains/08/README.md

 I can just do the opposite of turning left.
 I'll subtract one instead of adding one... but I'd better verify that -1 % 4 == 3.
 It is.
 I don't have to use `@@directions_turning_left.reverse`, although I might use that eventually.
 One small change and the ant now turns right on a white square.
 (Well, on all squares.)

+## Flip the Black Square

+I already know the color of the square on which the ant finds itself, so it suffices to implement the rule of "turn left, flip the square to white, move forward".
+I can just search for "assume" to find the places where I'd documented that the code assumes white squares.
+Easy.
+An actual use for comments.

+First, I change `color_of()` to answer a symbol rather than a string, and adjust `describe_walk()` accordingly.
+Next, I turn the assumption "white square" into an explicit check for white square, raising "NYI" ("not yet implemented") for other branch.
+This makes it clear that once the ant reaches a black square, he doesn't know what to do next.